szhcoco/cse15l-lab-reports/lab1report.md

 If you successfully logged in, there will be notices starting with "hello".
 Otherwise, you will be required to type in the password.

 ![Image](commands.png)
-Try some commands by typing in a new line ```# code block cat /home/linux/ieng6/cs15lwi23/public/hello.txt```.
+Try some commands by typing in a new line ```# cat /home/linux/ieng6/cs15lwi23/public/hello.txt```.
 It can be used to print out the content in the given path.
 In this case, the code could print out the line showed in the screenshot.

 ![Image](command1.png)
 I then tried out the command ```# ls -a```.
 It is used to list contents in the present working directory, including the hidden files.
 After tying this command, you can see the list of contents in colors below.